Physiotherapy Techniques and Approaches to Patient Treatment

 Physiotherapists use manual therapy techniques to reduce pain, stiffness and swelling.

-Using their hands to stretch, manipulate, massage and mobilise body tissue.
-Physiotherapists use this technique to help fluid drainage, increase movement and promote relaxation.
+Physiotherapists use their hands to stretch, manipulate, massage, and mobilise body tissue.
+They use this technique to help fluid drainage, increase movement, and promote relaxation.

 Teamed with advice and exercise approaches, manual therapy is an effective treatment for acute injuries and chronic pain.

 This technique is valuable when preparing patients for exercise.
-Soft tissue mobilisation (STM) is also an effective manual therapy to reduce scar tissues and allow muscles and tendons to relax and recover.
+Soft tissue mobilisation (STM) is also an effective manual therapy for reducing scar tissues and allowing muscles and tendons to relax and recover.

 Manual therapy techniques may include the following: